kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/02 - Why megaprojects fail (and what that says about us)/Channel Tunnel.md

 ## What Happened Before

 The idea of connecting the UK and France via an underwater tunnel had been floating around since the 1800s.
 Over the years, many versions were proposed — some involving horse-drawn carts, others powered by fans — but every attempt collapsed under the weight of politics, war, or someone panicking about invasion via mole-people.
-Ferries ruled the English Channel for decades, until in the 1980s both governments finally agreed: let's do it, and let's not screw it up (to much).
+Ferries ruled the English Channel for decades, until in the 1980s both governments finally agreed to “let's do it, and let's not screw it up (to much)”.

 ## What Happened During